zvanammers/sst-demo-notes-app/README.md

 # SST Notes App

-This is a simple static site built to practice setting up a front end project, setting up CI/CD pipeline.
+This is a simple static site built to practice setting up the skeleton, and implementing a full stack website.
+As part of this, I set up linting, all CI/CD workflows, testing, and the folder structures.

+This site is a static site, with a ReactTs front-end.
+I used SST to build the backend, and deploy the application to AWS.

 This app connects to a weather API.